 Introduction

 Go Auto is committed to conducting business with honesty and integrity.
 Our aim is to strengthen our controls and to properly assess, prevent and reduce the risk that forced labour or child labour is used at any step in our operations and supply chain pursuant to section 11 of the Act.
-We recognize our responsibility to respect and protect human rights of all individuals who support and intersect with our business; as such, we expect our business partners and supplies to uphold these same principles and adhere to applicable human rights and employment standard laws.
+We recognize our responsibility to respect and protect human rights of all individuals who support and intersect with our business; as such, we expect our business partners and suppliers to uphold these same principles and adhere to applicable human rights and employment standard laws.

 Company Overview & Structure

 Go Auto is one of Canada’s largest and most successful privately owned automotive retail groups.
 Operating since 1996, Go Auto has grown a wide network of dealership and recreational vehicle locations spanning across Canada, and more recently, into the United States.
-Headquartered in Edmonton, Alberta, Canada, Go Auto currently employs approximately 4,200 full-time employees across Canada and the United States, and is comprised of 28 brands spanning 5 provinces and 1 territory, and Washington, USA.
+Headquartered in Edmonton, Alberta, Canada, Go Auto currently employs approximately 5,400 full-time employees across Canada and the United States, and is comprised of 28 brands spanning 5 provinces and 1 territory, and 2 states.
 Our brands include Audi, BMW, Chrysler, Jeep, Dodge, Ford, Hyundai, Genesis, Buick, Fiat, Infiniti, Volkswagen, Mazda, Porsche, Jaguar, Land Rover, Lincoln, Kia, Honda, Nissan, Chevrolet, Ram, GMC, Toyota, Mercedes, Sprinter, Mitsubishi, Subaru, Thor, and Forest River.

 Activities & Supply Chains